rishabharoraa/st/README.md

 # st
-my fork of the simple terminal - the terminal that sucks less
+My fork of the simple terminal - the terminal that sucks less

-patched and modified according to me needs (and my abilities :P)
+patched and modified according to my needs (and my abilities)

 ![image](./preview.png)